The Best Dental Cat Treats of 2020

 Most pet parents know that dental care is vital to the overall health of their feline.
 Dental treats can help maintain gum health and reduce tartar buildup.
 Combining all that goodness into a snack your cat loves—what a bonus!

 What makes a good dental treat?
 Does it need to be crunchy to get to those hard-to-reach areas?
 Should it be low-calorie?
-Do the treats need to be fortified with additional vitamins and minerals?
+Do they need to be fortified with additional vitamins and minerals?

-There are many types of dental treats out there for your cat, each with their own unique formulas and functions.
-Let’s look at a few of the top dental treats available on Amazon and see how they compare.
+There are many types of treats out there for your cat, each with their own unique formulas and functions.
+Let’s look our top choices on the market this year!

 Our Top 6 List